 Also, keep in mind that duck eggs aren’t readily available at your local supermarket.
 Upscale grocers might have them.
 You may be able to access them at a local farmers market.

 That said, you can also raise ducks yourself and have access to all the eggs you want.
 If you plan to raise ducks for their eggs, this can be cost-effective for you.
 Ducks get along well with chickens so you may consider keeping both.

 Consider the best egg laying chickens if eggs are important to you.
 Consider duck breeds with high egg production if you plan to raise them for eggs more than meat.

 Duck eggs vs Chicken eggs: Which Egg Should You Choose?

-When it comes to duck eggs vs chicken eggs, there are many advantages of using the duck egg for baking and cooking, but it can take some time to get used to the taste and consistency.
+When it comes to the difference between duck eggs vs chicken eggs, there are many advantages of using the duck egg for baking and cooking, but it can take time to get used to the taste and consistency.
 The USDA regulates them the same.